SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 ---
 type: rule
-title: Do you have a data lake?
+title: Do you have a Data Lake?
 uri: data-lake
 authors:
   - title: Adam Cogan